dfst/deepforge/docs/reference/cli.rst

     deepforge config torch.dir

-Setting a configuration option, such as `torch.dir` can be done with:
+Setting a configuration option, such as :code:`torch.dir` can be done with:

 .. code-block:: bash